Clara Louise Bell

 Clara Louise Bell (1886 - 1978) (also known as Clara Louise Janowsky) was an American miniature painter.

 Early life and education

 Bell was born in 1886 in Newton Falls, Ohio.
 She went to school at the Cleveland School of Art and at the Art Students League of New York.
 While at the Art Students League, she studied under Edith Stevenson Wright (1883–1975) and Henry Keller.

 Career

-She painted miniatures.
+Bell painted miniature portraits.
 She was a member of the American Society of Miniature Painters.
 She was awarded the Penton Medal in 1919 by the Cleveland Museum of Art.

-She married sculptor Bela Janowsky in 1943.
-She painted portraits of Franklin D. Roosevelt and Herbert Hoover for the collection of American presidents at Butler Institute of American Art.
+In 1943, she married sculptor Bela Janowsky.
+Bell painted portraits of Franklin D. Roosevelt and Herbert Hoover for the collection of American presidents at Butler Institute of American Art.